 The temporary files folder can also be a carrier of malicious files.
 You should delete all the temporary files and folders regularly for the smooth running of the system.
-Removing the temporary files would also clear the unnecessary clutter from your system and free-up the valuable space.
+Removing the temporary files would also clear the unnecessary clutter from your system and free up valuable space.

-Here are the steps to eliminate thre temporary files:
+Here are the steps to eliminate the temporary files on Windows 10:

 - Open the Run command window.

 - Type %temp% and hit the enter key.